 “Likewise, we’d play the free-fall game with each other where one partner is blindfolded and falls to their side, and the other has to catch them before they hit the ground.
 Oddly, these exercises helped rebuild trust and reinstate the feeling of partnership more than any words or assurances could have,” says Christy.

-18. Do not commit what you can’t deliver
+18. Do not commit to what you can’t deliver

 19. Keep your promises